FESTIVAL PROGRAMMING IN THE WORKS

 Subscribe to our calendar

 Click “Add to Calendar” in the lower left to have all BBF Events show up in your calendar.
-Each event will have a link for registration and any changes will update your calendar automatically.
+Each event will have a link for registration, and any changes will update your calendar automatically.

 Click on any event for details and registration info.
-Registration is required for most of our events.

-Once you register we can send you additional info.
+Once you register, we can send you additional info.
 We usually send you additional details a day or two before—weather updates, leader info, background info, etc.

 Thanks!